dsvellal/chitra-the-picture-collage-creator/docs/performance_investigation.md

 6.  **Save**: Main thread saves Blob (using `FileSystemService`).

 ## Recommendation
-For the current release ("Phase 12"), the performance is acceptable for typical 1080p-4K use cases.
-Implementing the Worker architecture is recommended for **Phase 15 (Enterprise/Print Features)** as it introduces significant complexity around asset management and synchronization.
+For the current release, the performance is acceptable for typical 1080p-4K use cases.
+Implementing the Worker architecture is recommended for **Enterprise/Print Features** as it introduces significant complexity around asset management and synchronization.